Books with Characters in Their 20s

 Book Summary

-Hana Khan is a young Muslim woman born and raised in Toronto, Canada to immigrant parents.
+Twenty-four-year-old Hana Khan is a young Muslim woman born and raised in Toronto, Canada, to immigrant parents.
 Like many 20-somethings, she works numerous jobs while trying to make her own dream a reality.
 Hana interns at a local radio station, anonymously runs a podcast, and works part-time at her family’s struggling halal restaurant.
 However, her true ambition is to have her own radio show where she can highlight her fellow Muslims’ life stories.

 When a new family with a handsome son named Aydin, arrives in town with plans to open an upscale halal restaurant that threatens to put her family out of business, Hana is determined to do whatever it takes.
 In a You’ve Got Mail-esque storyline, she turns to one of her podcast listeners for advice.